-Sun-Dried Tomato and Spinach Egg Muffins are a quick and easy to make ahead and tasty breakfast for on the go.
-They come together in just 15 minutes and are Whole30 compliant, low carb, keto and paleo friendly.Course: BreakfastCuisine: AmericanKeyword: breakfast, breakfast egg muffins, eggs, keto, low carb, vegetarian, whole30Servings: 12Calories: 52 kcalIngredients
+Egg Cups with Sun-Dried Tomato and Spinach are a quick and easy breakfast for on the go.
+They are easy to make-ahead and take just 20 minutes to make.
+This simple recipe for breakfast muffins are Whole30 compliant, low carb, keto and paleo friendly.Course: BreakfastCuisine: AmericanKeyword: breakfast, breakfast egg muffins, eggs, keto, low carb, vegetarian, whole30Servings: 12Calories: 52 kcalIngredients

 - 10 large eggs